htgithub194/self-study/docs/rust/axum/handler.md

 ### Extractor

-* Extractor is just a type which implements *FromRequestParts*
+* Extractor is a type which implements *FromRequestParts*

 * There are several usefull extractors: